Fatpandac/Blog/docs/en/2022/02/auto_sync_upstream.md

   - GitHub
   - GitHub Action
 categories:
-  - Tech Article
+  - Tech
 ---

 > [!info]
-> This article is auto translated by ChatGPT.
+> This article was auto-translated using ChatGPT.

 A few days ago, I used GitHub Actions to sync a GitHub repository to Gitee.
 Later, I discovered that GitHub Actions can also be applied in many other scenarios.